RWJ is accepting pitches!

 Sustained by Support

-This publication is funded entirely by paid subscriptions to Remote Writing Jobs.
+This publication is funded entirely by paid subscriptions to Remote Writing Jobs offered at $15/month or $120/year.

-That support allows me to commission original work, compensate writers fairly, and sustain RWJ as an independent, paying market.
+That support allows me to not only maintain this directory but also commission original work, compensate writers fairly, and sustain RWJ as an independent, paying market.

 How to Pitch